pastilkaxo/pastilkaxo/README.md

 ### Sup! ✌️

 My name is Vlad, 20 years old .
 I'am a beginer developer in the IT field 😎 .
-I am actively studying languages such as JavaScript, React/Redux, C# and Vue.js 🔍
+I am actively studying languages such as JavaScript, React/Redux, C#, TypeScript and Vue.js 🔍

 At the moment I am striving for new knowledge🏃